passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 she helps him undress.

-For a moment he thinks she's going to get into the fresher with him, but she grins at him and turns away, bundling his clothes and backing out of the room watching him carefully, ready to leap and help him at the first sign of trouble.
+For a moment he thinks she's going to get into the fresher with him, but she grins at him and turns away, bundles his clothes, and backs out of the room watching him carefully, ready to leap and help him at the first sign of trouble.
 He smiles and waves her off, steady.
 He'll be fine for a minute.

 The water rushes around him, and he closes his eyes, enjoying the sound and feel of being warm and wet.
 He reopens them quickly, not wanting to inadvertently doze off.
 That wouldn't be very smart of him, if he wanted to see the outside of his room anytime soon.

+When he steps out and reaches blindly through the steam for a towel, he's more refreshed than he can ever remember feeling.
+He's also starting to realise just how worried he must have made everybody, as well as how lucky he is that they managed to pull him off before more damage could be achieved.

+Working to exhaustion is not a good idea, and working beyond exhaustion as he has very clearly done now seems monumentally stupid.
+Not just for his own health (and he knows that he will pay for it for the weeks or even months to come), but for the survival of the entire community.
+While they had been following him and undoing many of his decisions, they weren't everywhere all the time.
+Eventually he would have said something to someone that could not be undone, and it would all have gone up into flames.
+Very probably _literal_ flames.

+As it is, he's going to have to pull up every single order he's given in the past two, maybe three, weeks, and review them.
+He simply cannot afford for something subtle enough it wasn't caught to run away and become a disaster at some point in the future.
+He's also going to have to implement _something_ so this doesn't happen again.

+TK passes him clean clothes, then takes one look at his thoughtful face and exclaims:

+"For the love of Malar, Patra, if you start keeping things in already so soon after *this*… delegate.
+Tell us what you need.
+You did it very well for twenty-five years, you can start doing it again."

+He winces and bows his head to avoid her glare.

+"You're right." he admits.

+"I know I am." she declares, then smirks.
+"But it's nice of you to say so."

+He focuses only on getting dressed for a moment, and watches TK in the mirror.
+Now he's properly awake, he can see what he did not earlier: the lines of worry of fatigue, bags under her eyes visible even with a makeup that is heavier than usual, if you know what to look for.
+Even her skin looks lighter than he's used to, and he puzzles over it for a moment. _Lack of sun._ But it's always sunny at this time of the year.
+It hits him more than it ought, to realise she probably hasn't stepped outside in weeks.

+"Okay, some of this is probably going to sound really obvious, but I — we — need a few things urgently."
+He raises a finger.
+"We need to setup something, I don't know what yet, to stop this" he gestures at himself "from ever happening again.
+Perhaps a council like there was at the time of Clan Head TK."
+He raises another finger.
+"I need to go through every decision, every order, everything I said, in the past few weeks, maybe even the month, to check them."
+He keeps ticking off.
+"We need to start planning long term again, and for that we'll need to start planning to get to a point where we're capable of planning long term.
+And finally I need to see my daughters and nieces, and after that I need a moment alone with Chenna."

+He looks at TK who is nodding appreciatively.

+"You've already thought of all that, haven't you?"
+He knows the answer, though, and he might as well use this: "Am I missing something?"

+She raises an eyebrow.

+"Aaaand I need to tell you that I love you, and that I thank you for sticking by me and helping me and taking care of me and I'll find a way to make this, this all up to you."
+He takes a tentative step forward, and adds softly: "I haven't forgotten my promise."

+She stares at him and then:

+"You idiot!
+Do you know how much we worried, how little we've slept, how much it's taken on all of us to make sure you functioned and didn't fuck everything up and didn't fucking _kill yourself_ you bloody prideful tradaffian.
+I don't give a flying kark about the promise.
+I just want you alive and our family safe."

+She embraces him and whispers in his ear:

+"I am very happy you're back."

+And Patra almost thinks he's out of the worst when she adds:

+"If you ever do this again it will be the last time you do *anything*."

+He squeezes her back and wisely stays silent.